madelsberger/pausebuffer/README.md

    5 seconds allow for possible differences in message timing as seen at the server.)

-2) No two messages are sent within any 1.5s period.
+2) No two chat messages are sent within any 1.5s period.
 This is referred to as "throttling".
 It may help prevent messages from being dropped for being sent too rapidly.
 It can also "smooth out" the flow of messages that would otherwise be sent in 35-second pulses, in the event a large spike of traffic is created in a short period of time.

+3) No two whispers are sent within any 0.75s period.

+4) Whispers will not be sent to more than 40 recipients during the entire session.
+(A canWhisperTo(username) function is provided so you can check whether a whisper will be bloked for this reason.)

 The following options are available to modify pausebuffer's behavior.